Bethsyf/PruebaTecnicaPokedex/README.md

 # POKEDEX

-With this app you can find detailed information about each of the characters of Pokemon.
+With this application you can find detailed information about each of the characters of Pokemon.
 This project have been made with ReactJS.

-## Available Scripts
+## Set up

-In the project directory, you can run:
+You'll need Node.js and Gulp on your local development machine.
+1. Clone the repo
+2. $ npm install to install the dependencies

 ### `npm start`